civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 * There is no simple, portable formula for the file-path.
 Between various CMS configuration options and Civi configuration options, it can be quite difficult to predict the file paths (whether using absolute or relative paths).
 * It only sets up the classloader.
 For many tests, you'll also want to bootstrap a CMS (or pseudo-CMS), setup database credentials, etc.

-The simplest way to bootstrap Civi is to use [cv](https://github.com/civicrm/cv). `cv` autodetects many environments, and it accepts configuration (environment variables) for more difficult environments.
+The simplest way to bootstrap Civi is to use [cv](https://github.com/civicrm/cv).  `cv` scans the directory tree to autodetect the Civi+CMS environment.
+The scan works in many stock environments; for more difficult environments, you can set environment variables to configure bootstrap.

 The `bootstrap.php` file just needs one line: